Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Canonical models

 Given the identifications for $\varepsilon$ and $\Omega$ in Eqs.~\eqref{eq:ModelParameterEpsilon} and \eqref{eq:ModelParameterOmega}, the fast-QUAD ansatz, Eq.~(\ref{eq: diff eq}), directly leads to a pulse shape

+In what follows, we analyze dynamics for a population transfer using the Landau-Zener model in two different contexts: In this section, we perform a symmetric sweep from $\varepsilon(0) = -10\Omega$ to $\varepsilon(\tf) = -\varepsilon(0) = 10\Omega$.
+In contrast, in Sec.~\ref{sec: charge-qubit} below, we consider a charge-qubit readout, where we pulse from the optimal operating point $\varepsilon(0)=0$ to a readout point where the two eigenstates are easily distinguishable, $\varepsilon(\tf) = 10\Omega$.

-Here, the relation for $\delta$ follows from the boundary conditions [Eqs.~(\ref{eq:LZboundary0}), (\ref{eq:LZboundarytf})].
-Numerical results for the population-transfer error are given in Fig.~\ref{fig: landau zener model error} for the linear pulse, Eq.~\eqref{eq:LZlinearPulse} (dashed white line with a blue background), and for the fast-QUAD pulse, Eq.~\eqref{eq:fQpulse} (solid white line with an orange-red background).
-In this example, we consider only the `standard' protocol (no preparation/measurement unitaries).
-These results are obtained from numerical integration of the time-dependent Schr\"odinger equation, accounting for detuning-noise realizations generated by an Ornstein-Uhlenbeck process, with noise spectral density given by Eq.~(\ref{eq: OU Szz noise spectrum}) assuming $\omega_0=0$; see App.~\ref{subsec: Noise} for details.
-We take the tunnel splitting $\Omega$ to be noise free.
+For the symmetric Landau-Zener sweep, numerical results for the population-transfer error are given in Fig.~\ref{fig: landau zener model error} for the linear pulse, Eq.~\eqref{eq:LZlinearPulse} (dashed white line with a blue background), and for the fast-QUAD pulses, Eq.~\eqref{eq:fQpulse}.
+The fast-QUAD result for the standard protocol is shown with a solid white line on an orange-red background and the result for the generalized protocol is shown with a dotted white line on a green background.
+These results are obtained from numerical integration of the time-dependent Schr\"odinger equation, accounting for detuning-noise realizations with the Lorentzian spectral density given by Eq.~(\ref{eq: OU Szz noise spectrum}), and assuming $\omega_0=0$; see Appendix~\ref{subsec: Noise} for details.
+We take the tunnel splitting $\Omega$ to be noise-free.
 The fast-QUAD pulse shows a significant advantage over the conventional linear pulse at short final times.

 Analytic estimates of the population-transfer error (giving useful parametric dependencies) can be found in various limits.
-For example, the noise-free population-transfer error $\tilde{\epsilon}(\delta)$ for this (fast-QUAD) pulse is given by Eq.~(\ref{eq:epsilon0}) with $\Delta\theta(\tf)=2\arctan(\varepsilon_0/\Omega)$.
+For example, the noise-free population-transfer error $\tilde{\epsilon}(\delta)$ for this (fast-QUAD) pulse is given by Eq.~(\ref{eq:epsilon0}) with $\Delta\theta(\tf)=2\arctan[\varepsilon(0)/\Omega]$.
 This contribution is indicated with a gray solid line in Fig.~\ref{fig: landau zener model error}.
 For the linear pulse, in the absence of noise, an exact formula for the population-transfer error is known for the finite-time Landau-Zener sweep \cite{vitanov1996landau}.
-However, for $|\varepsilon_0|\gg |\Omega|$, the population-transfer error (ignoring noise) can be approximated more simply by the standard Landau-Zener formula \cite{landau1932theorie, zener1932non},
+However, for $|\varepsilon(0)|\gg |\Omega|$, the population-transfer error (ignoring noise) can be approximated more simply by the standard Landau-Zener formula \cite{landau1932theorie, zener1932non},